 The district court entered an order dismissing his case without prejudice and permitting Kaye 30 days to file an amended complaint.
 That order was signed on February 13, 2008.
 Kaye filed an amended complaint, which the court again dismissed.
 On January 13, 2009, Kaye filed an appeal.
-On February 3, 2009, the District Court entered an order against Kaye dismissing the appeal and awarding attorney's fees and expenses to Ms. Kohler, Mr. Fowler, Mr. D'Amato, and Mr. Ferguson pursuant to Fed.
+On February 3, 2009, the District court entered an order against Kaye dismissing the appeal and awarding attorney's fees and expenses to Ms. Kohler, Mr. Fowler, and Mr. D'Amato pursuant to Fed.
 R. Civ.
 P. 11.
+Mr. Kaye appealed this order and that appeal is currently pending in the United States Court of Appeals for the Seventh Circuit.

 Milwaukee Police Supervisors Organization (MPSO) v.
 City of Milwaukee and the Milwaukee Employes' Retirement System (ERS).
 This case is a clone of an earlier case that was filed and subsequently voluntarily dismissed.
-That case was brought by the Milwaukee Police Association ("MPA" represents police officers; the "MPSO" represents police supervisors.)
+That case was brought by the Milwaukee Police Association (MPA represents police officers; the MPSO represents police supervisors.)
 The MPA case alleged that the ERS was prohibited by City Ordinance from spending more than \$3 million to purchase and install a computer information system.
 The suit alleged that the City was liable to pay any of those expenses in excess of \$3 million.
 It is estimated that the total cost of the ERS information system is approximately \$25 million.
 The dispute in the case was over the interpretation of a section of the City ordinance that transferred all administrative, operational, and investment expenses from the City to the ERS.
 This change was made as a part of a larger settlement of various disputes between the City and the MPA called the Global Pension Settlement.
 The MPA voluntarily dismissed the lawsuit earlier this year (2005).
 The MPSO has now filed this lawsuit making the same allegations.
-Another union, the Association of Law Enforcement Allied Services Personnel ("ALEASP") has joined this lawsuit as a plaintiff.
-Both the City is preparing a summary judgment motion to dismiss the case.
+Another union, the Association of Law Enforcement Allied Services Personnel (ALEASP) has joined this lawsuit as a plaintiff.
+Both the City and the ERS view the allegations as without merit and are vigorously defending the lawsuit.
+Discovery continues.
+On November 11, 2009, each defendant filed its motion for summary judgment.
+Hearing on the motions is scheduled for February 15, 2010.